- How Do You Know if Your Dog is Experiencing Pain?

 While weed and CBD are closely aligned, they do have very different, distinguishing properties that also set them apart.
 Unlike CBD, weed contains high levels of THC, or tetrahydrocannabinol.

 CBD provides the healing, soothing, and calming nature of marijuana, all without the changes in thought processes and sensation that weed brings.
-With CBD, your dog will be free of his or her pain symptoms!
+With CBD, your pet will be free of his or her pain symptoms!
 Even better, there are literally zero harmful, negative, or detrimental side effects of CBD.
 What more could we want for our canine friends?

 CBD oil is like a miracle worker for dogs with pain.
 Cannabidiol has transformed into a holistic method of relieving pain, both for human beings and for animals.
 Prescription medications used to be the only way for dogs to find solace from their pain, but CBD is on the rise.

-While we can't predict whether or not CBD will someday be the go-to medication for pain relief, we have high hopes that it will continue to climb the medical ladder and make its way to the top of the list.
+While we can't predict whether or not CBD will someday be the go-to medication for natural pain relief, we have high hopes that it will continue to climb the medical ladder and make its way to the top of the list.

 Where to Buy CBD Oil for Dogs in Pain

 Are you eager to try a holistic, natural approach to relieving your dog’s pain?
 Look no further than Innovet!
 We produce CBD oil, treats, capsules, and soft chews for dogs.
 This variety allows you to select the form that your dog will like the most.
 Our CBD oil for dogs is specifically designed for canines that are exhibiting signs and symptoms of pain.
-CBD oil for dogs in pain is the number one all-natural way of treating unbearable pain, all the while refraining from being psychoactive or causing any unwanted bodily changes.
+CBD oil for dogs in pain is the number one all-natural way of treating unbearable, chronic pain, all the while refraining from being psychoactive or causing any unwanted bodily changes.
 We also offer CBD dog treats, hemp-based soft chews, and hemp CBD capsules for your fluffy friend.
 Our CBD oils and hemp-derived products are top-notch.
 We wouldn’t ever put our name on something that we didn’t believe in, and you can trust that our products will serve your dog well.

 With Innovet, your dog’s health and wellness come first.
 Our CBD are the best and your dog deserves nothing less.